nadeo/trackmania-doc/docs/play/what-is-ranked-3v3.md

 | 6th | -30 |

 Players of the winning team gain an additional `+10` points, players of the losing team lose an additional `-10` points.

+Note that imbalanced matches may yield a different amount of ranking points per player depending on the players' rankings.

 The player who scored the most points in the entire match, no matter whether they are on the winning or losing side, is the Match MVP and earns bonus rating points.
 The amount of bonus MVP points depends on the skill bracket the player is in and how evenly skilled the teams are.
 The values below assume evenly matched teams: